 ° you will work using the latest insights and methods in delta technology, design, and governance by participating in research programmes at the three universities of applied sciences;

 ° you will develop your personal and professional competencies through innovative research methods based on a didactically supported competency profile and will be tested and assessed for satisfactory completion by delta professionals, applied professors, researchers, and lecturers.

 The River Delta Development Master’s programme is the only professional Master’s programme in this field at the HBO level in the Netherlands.
 All other water-related Master’s programmes are offered by research universities.
 A Master’s programme at the HBO level is distinguished by its practical approach, intensive collaboration with the work field (e.g. via Living Labs), and a broad perspective on the material (in this case, the river delta).

 Your diploma level

-The River Delta Development Master’s programme is currently in the process of being approved by the Accreditation Organisation of the Netherlands and Flanders (NVAO).
+The River Delta Development Master’s programme is approved by the Accreditation Organisation of the Netherlands and Flanders (NVAO).
 After successfully completing the degree programme, you will receive a Master of Science (MSc) diploma.

 Want to find out more?

 The River Delta Development Master’s programme will begin in February 2019 provided there are sufficient registrations.
 We are working hard to put the finishing touches on the programme.
 If you would like to stay informed of the latest developments, please provide your contact information at

 info.hz.nl/master-RDD.
 If you have any questions at this time, please contact Anja de Groene, professor at HZ University of Applied Sciences at email@example.com.